Print Version | Flyer | Safety Data Sheet | Guide Specification

 - Improves HVAC efficiency

-- Classified by Underwriters Laboratories, Inc. as to ANSI/UL 263 standard, fire Tests of Building Construc tion and Materials, UL File CLBV.R39387
+- Classified by Underwriters Laboratories, Inc. as to ANSI/UL 263 Standard, Fire Tests of Building Construction and Materials, UL File CLBV.R39387 Wall and Partition Facings and Accessories.

 - UL Classified in fire resistant wall designs of the U300, U400, and V400 series

-- UL Classified for use in floor-ceiling constructions of the L500 series
+- UL Classified in fire resistant floor-ceiling constructions of the L500 series

 |Smoke Developed Index: 250 SDI per ASTM E84|